Pressio/SHAW/docs/content/index.rst

             signal forms and parametrizations); and (b) simulating these systems at global scale with high-accuracy requires a large computational cost.

+	    .. role:: yellow
+		      :class: m-text m-warning

-            *This project contributes to the field by providing an open-source C++ code to simulate the generation and propagation of (elastic) shear waves in an axi-symmetric domain.*
+            :yellow:`This project contributes to the field by providing an open-source C++ code to simulate the generation and propagation of (elastic) shear waves in an axi-symmetric domain.`

         .. container:: m-col-l-3 m-push-l-1